albertomh/Nacar/README.md

 All the methods defined by `itranslator.py` must be implemented by this module.
 The most important method is `translate_blueprint()` which returns the body of the bash program as a string.

+NOTE: Translators are only responsible for building valid programs (as strings) in a target language from objects in memory.
+Actually persisting this program (eg. as a `.sh` file) is the responsibility of the main loop in `nacar.py`, which will write the translator's output to a file by handing it to the `file_io` module.

 ---
 **What's in a name?**